Cocaine and society: Source regions and routes

-Cocaine traffickers from Colombia and Mexico have established a labyrinth of smuggling routes throughout the Caribbean, the Bahama Islands chain, and South Florida.
-They often hire traffickers from Mexico or the Dominican Republic to transport the drug using a variety of smuggling techniques to U.S. markets.
-These include airdrops of 500 to 700 kg in the Bahama Islands or off the coast of Puerto Rico, mid-ocean boat-to-boat transfers of 500 to 2000 kg, and the commercial shipment of tonnes of cocaine through the port of Miami.
+Cocaine traffickers from Colombia and Mexico have established smuggling routes throughout the Caribbean, the Bahamas, and South Florida.
+They often hire traffickers from Mexico or the Dominican Republic to transport the drug to U.S. markets.
+Methods include airdrops of 500 to 700 kg in the Bahamas or off the coast of Puerto Rico, mid-ocean boat-to-boat transfers of 500 to 2000 kg, and commercial shipment of tonnes of cocaine through the port of Miami.